-Drinking high pH spring water and alkelizing the body:
+Drinking high pH spring water and alkalizing drinks:

 Your body’s alkaline and acid balance, also known as pH, can affect your overall wellbeing.
-Food and water have the ability to change your body’s pH, and disease and imbalance occur when we eat acid-forming foods and have too much stress.
+Food and water have the ability to change your body’s pH.
+Disease and imbalance occur when we eat and drink acid-forming foods.

 Understanding pH and pH water: Your body fights hard to neutralize acids and maintain the proper pH in organs, tissues and body fluids.
 But it can only do that for so long before a condition known as acidosis occurs.
-You have to give the body what it needs in the form of alkalizing fruits and vegetables so that it can properly maintain its delicate balance.
+You have to give the body what it needs in the form of alkalizing fruits, vegetables, and fluids so that it can properly maintain its delicate balance.

 Disease occurs in an acidic body, whereas an alkaline environment in the body promotes optimal health and healing.
 Drinking high pH water that has a high alkalinity means that it has the proper ion composition for delivery in the blood stream.
 Don't let high pH water fool you.
 You can have high pH water (highly alkaline) and have just about no alkalinity to speak of – meaning the water hardly buffers the body’s acid condition at all.
 It’s not high pH alkaline water we need, it’s water with high levels of alkalinity.

-The Kurorte "In your Body LifeStyle Plan" helps to promote a healthy alkaline balance in your body through its alkalizing food plan, alkalizing water and alkalizing drinks.
+At Kurorte we focus on creating a healthy alkaline balance in your body through its alkalizing food plan, alkalizing water and alkalizing drinks.

 Stress and pH: